pahrohfit/sanic-beskar/docs/notes.rst

 -----------------

-One of the keys to proper security with auth tokens is to make sure that they only last a finite amont of time.
+One of the keys to proper security with auth tokens is to make sure that they only last a finite amount of time.
 This makes sure that if the token is stolen, it cannot be used in perpetuity to gain complete access to the user.
 However, calls to the database to validate a user on every http request would dramatically slow down an application.